 Understanding subgroup level performance can often involve several comparisons- performance relative to other subgroups in a school, performance relative to other students in the state, and performance on an absolute scale.
 The visuals below attempt to combine those comparisons into a single visual.

 The first visual shows the distribution of mathematics performance by subgroup for all middle schools in Georgia.
-Each school is represented by a gray dot, and Inman Middle School, the selected school, is represented by a red dot.
+Each school is represented by a gray dot, and Howard Middle School, the selected school, is represented by a red dot.
 The x-axis shows the CCRPI math indicator score, grouped into five point bins.

-Inman has a result in each subgroup category because they have at least 15 tested students in each category.
+Howard has a result in each subgroup category because they have at least 15 tested students in each category.

 The mathematics CCRPI indicator, shown in the graph, can be thought of as a weighted proficiency measure.
 The indicator shows average student performance, where beginner achievement is worth 0, developing achievement is worth 50, proficient achievement is worth 100, and distinguished achievement is worth 1501.